-Prerequisite: Photography 1-2 - Instructor approval required Credit Type: Arts or Career & Technical Education or Elective This advanced course is a self-directed continuation of Photography 1-2, but provides a wider and deeper experience.
+Prerequisite: Photography 1-2 - Instructor approval required

+This advanced course is a self-directed continuation of Photography 1-2, but provides a wider and deeper experience.
 Computer image manipulation and advanced techniques are also explored.
 The student will create a portfolio and will prepare an exhibition of their work.
 IB art credit may be available for juniors and seniors who successfully complete this course.

-Prerequisite: Photography 3-4 - Instructor approval required Credit Type: Arts or Career & Technical Education or Elective

-Successful completion of both semesters of this course satisfies the Culminating Project graduation requirement.

-Photography 5-6 is an advanced course intended strictly for students intending to pursue photographic education and training beyond high school.
+IOTOGRAPHY 5-6Year-Long Course: 8255-8256 ades: 12 erequisite: Photography 3-4 - Instructor approval required edit Type: Arts or Career & Technical Education or Elective ccessful completion of both semesters of this course satisfies the Culminating Project graduation requirement. otography 5-6 is an advanced course intended strictly for students intending to pursue photographic education and training beyond high nool.
 Student will learn advanced digital imaging techniques and film camera dark room techniques.
-Students are strongly urged to provide their own dependable 35 mm film camera.

-This course relates basic physical science and applied physics to the technological world.
-Students will participate in hands-on labs and projects to learn the concepts of physical science and physics.
+Students are strongly urged to ovide their own dependable 35 mm film camera.
+INCIPLES OF TECHNOLOGY ades: 10-12 erequisite: None edit Type: Career & Technical Education or Science Lab or Elective is course relates basic physical science and applied physics to the technological world.
+Students will participate in hands-on labs and projects learn the concepts of physical science and physics.
 Topics of this course included power, energy, rate, work, and force.